Rodney Roloff, Senior Mortgage Advisor specializing in SBA 504 LOAN loans for California Written by Rodney Roloff

 California’s commercial real estate market creates unique opportunities for SBA 504 financing.
 Property values that seem impossible with conventional down payments become achievable with 10% down.

-Property Types That Work
+What Property Types Qualify?

 Office buildings, warehouses, manufacturing facilities, retail spaces, and mixed-use properties all work for SBA 504 financing.
 Medical and professional buildings qualify, as do specialized facilities like auto repair shops or food processing plants.